nnirror/facet/README.md

 ### FacetPattern generators
 - **binary** ( _integer_, _length_)
 	- Computes the binary representation of `integer`.
 If `length` is not present, the output FacetPattern will be the actual length of the binary representation of `integer`.
+	- output range is from 0 - 1.
 	- example:
 		- `$('example').binary(8); // 1000`
 		- `$('example').binary(490321,13); // 1110111101101: truncated at 13 values`